samsquire/ideas4/README.md

 # 207. Internet scale system

+What if every system was built from foundations that were scalable by default?

 # 208. Repetitive errors

 It seems every local development environment suffers from the same kinds or classes of errors.